Skip to main content

 Miami / Fort LauderdaleSan AntonioPhiladelphiaPhoenixOrlandoAlbuquerqueMaine, New Hampshire, and VermontDC / BaltimoreRaleigh / DurhamFresno

 These meetups help parents and students discover who else is nearby.
-That makes local connection feel less random.
+That makes local connection feel more natural before families meet in person.

-Field trips are planned carefully so families know what to expect.
+Field trips are planned carefully so families know what to expect before they arrive.

 Process